This post may contain affiliate links.

 They have briefly visited London’s National Gallery to see the Van Goughs, we ‘ll be back for more.

 We spent just 3 hours at London’s Science Museum and recapped simple machines, Newton’s laws, magnetism, electricity generation and circuits.
 I watched a few dads fail to set up the circuits correctly, we got it right!
-See the circuits kit we have at home, here.

 We visited Petrosains, another science museum, in Kuala Lumpur, it focussed more on the petrochemical industry.
+(This would be one of the best places to take kids in Kuala Lumpur)

 The kids helped care for injured turtles in Sri Lanka.
 They already knew about the dangers of marine pollution thanks to our work with Tangaroa Blue, but this brought it home even more strongly.